grepcoffee/SentineloneScripts/GetAssetandLastLoggedinUser/README.md

 # S1 Asset and User Pull Script

-This script pulls all assets enrolled in S1 along with the last logged in user.
+This script pulls all assets enrolled in S1 along with the last user who is/was logged on the asset.

 # Required Variables